alexeykukuku/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Bigtable_Change_Streams_to_BigQuery.md

 * **bigQueryChangelogTablePartitionExpirationMs** (Sets partition expiration time in milliseconds): When set true partitions older than specified number of milliseconds will be deleted.
 Default is no expiration.
 * **bigQueryChangelogTableFieldsToIgnore** (Optional changelog table columns to be disabled): A comma-separated list of the changelog columns which will not be created and populated if specified.
 Supported values should be from the following list: `is_gc`, `source_instance`, `source_cluster`, `source_table`, `tiebreaker`, `big_query_commit_timestamp`.
 Defaults to all columns to be populated.
 * **dlqDirectory** (Dead letter queue directory): The file path to store any unprocessed records with the reason they failed to be processed.
 Default is a directory under the Dataflow job's temp location.
 The default value is enough under most conditions.
-* **dlqRetryMinutes** (Dead letter queue retry minutes): The number of minutes between dead letter queue retries.
-Defaults to 10.
-* **dlqMaxRetries** (Dead letter maximum retries): The number of attempts to process change stream mutations.
-Defaults to 5.
 * **bigtableChangeStreamMetadataInstanceId** (Cloud Bigtable change streams metadata instance ID): The Cloud Bigtable instance to use for the change streams connector metadata table.
 Defaults to empty.
 * **bigtableChangeStreamMetadataTableTableId** (Cloud Bigtable change streams metadata table ID): The Cloud Bigtable change streams connector metadata table ID to use.
 If not provided, a Cloud Bigtable change streams connector metadata table will automatically be created during the pipeline flow.
 Defaults to empty.
 * **bigtableChangeStreamCharset** (Bigtable change streams charset name when reading values and column qualifiers): Bigtable change streams charset name when reading values and column qualifiers.
 Default is UTF-8.